LIHEAP Rules Require Social Security Numbers and Protect Deployed Servicemembers

 One way is to bring each person's Social Security card.

-- It is important to bring the original card (not a copy); AND
+- It is important to bring the original card (although copies may be accepted); AND

 - Bring a card for every member of the household when you apply for LIHEAP.